WEATHERLAB LIMITED has

 The term invoice factoring can be defined as a financial resolution that converts current unpaid invoices into hard cash, which in today's current economic climate is important.
 It is possible that a

 customer will try to become more competitive by offering delayed invoice payments for up to 30, 60 0r even 90 days.
 Without cash, life can be difficult, especially if a company has a large workforce to pay.
-Factoring can eliminate this kind of frustration, but it comes at a price.
+Factoring can eliminate this kind of frustration, but, like a top of the range car, it comes at a price.